akgd/power-automate-snippets/handle-null-values.md

-Use coalesce to prevent passing null values to actions that would fail, such as "Format Currency"
+Use coalesce to prevent passing null values to actions that would fail, such as "Format Number".
+Alternatively, configure run-after on "has failed".

 ```coalesce(items('Apply_to_each')?['BestValue'], -1)```